vahiwe/Intel-Edge-Computer-Pointer-Control/README.md

 * I used the `get_perf_counts` API to log the time it takes for each layer in the models.
 You can view `file_name_perf_counts.txt` to analyze more.
 You can enable it by using the `perf_counts` CLI argument.

 * There is a toggle mode that allows you toggle the video output by pressing Spacebar.
 You can enable it by using the `toggle_video` CLI argument.
+This increases the total run time of the application.

+* There is a toggle mode that allows you toggle the model output by pressing `o`.
+You can enable it by using the `visualize_outputs` CLI argument.
+This increases the total run time of the application.

 ### Edge Cases
 Some situations where inference may break are: